Private Education Loans

 If you determine that you need a private education loan to help pay for your education expenses, you should carefully research and compare the options available from different lenders and select the lender that best suits your needs.
 The University of Northern Iowa does not maintain a list of lenders, nor do we endorse any private lender or private education loan product.
 You may select any lender of your choice.
 We do require that you meet with a financial aid counselor in our office to discuss your private loan needs before we will certify (approve) your eligibility to the lender.

-A Private Loan Education Packet is available to assist students in learning more about private education loans as well as providing them with the required form (page 5) needed by our office prior to certification of the private education loan.
+A Private Loan Education Packet is available to assist students in learning more about private education loans.
+A private loan counseling appointment is required prior to certification of the private education loan each year.
+Please complete the Private Education Loan Budgeting Form as completely as possible prior to your appointment.
 A private education loan will not be certified for any student who has remaining federal student loan eligibility (Perkins, Subsidized, Unsubsidized or Graduate PLUS).
 For more information about private education loans or to set up a time to meet with a financial aid counselor, please call the Office of Student Financial Aid at (319) 273-2700.